mjwarrior/houserules/README.md

     - Each child allotted 2 hour Gametime/TV-time per weekday (non-transferable)
     - Unused weekday gametime allotment is lost after 8pm
     - Rules are not retro-active (can't enforce a rule until it's written)
+    - weekend gametime starts at 6am and counts down from that point (ex: you have earned 3 hours game time, your time to play is up after 9am)